Sabarish1903/Key-Software-Project-Interview/README.md

 Class Diagram: This diagram represents the object-oriented design of the project, illustrating the classes, their attributes, methods, and the relationships between them.
 It provides a blueprint for the software's structure and behavior.

+Implementation Phase: This is the hands-on development stage where you build a functional application to manage categories, attributes, and products, following the design work completed in earlier phases.

 File List

 Database ERD.png